lac-dcc/chimera/scripts/README.md

 #### GitHub API Token

-The script uses the GitHub API to mine Verilog programs.
+The script uses the GitHub API to mine programs.
 Thus, you need a personal access token to able to send requests to the API.
 You can read more about how to generate personal access tokens [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 After you have generated your own personal access token, you have to create a